thiyagarajan-workspace/Pokemon/README.md

 Note:

 All most I spent 5hours to completed this task.
+I couldn't complete all the requirements.